 28.07.2021 - There is a growing interest in aqueous inks, primers and coatings, driven by markets that demand more sustainable products.
 This may be voluntary or regulation-driven, but either way, the use of aqueous inks has its part to play to make packaging more sustainable.

 Boosted by this, ACTEGA is now an official partner of the PRETHINK INK network – a campaign initiated by BASF to promote water-based inks for more sustainability in flexible packaging.

-Read this interview with our Head of Aqueous Inkjet Heiko Warnecke – and learn more about this initiative.
+Read this interview and learn more about this initiative.

 Tell us about ACTEGA’s story so far as it relates to packagingACTEGA consists of three business lines: flexible packaging, metal packaging solutions, and paper & board.
 Within these ACTEGA offers a broad portfolio of coatings, inks, adhesives and sealing compounds for flexible packaging made of plastic, aluminum foil and paper, labels, cans, closures, monobloc, tubes, paper-based packaging, publication & commercial and specialty consumer goods.